 Elsa Lenthal was born in Paris, but her roots are in the South of France.
-The family moved to Les Baux de Provence when she was a 1-year old toddler.
+The family moved to Les Baux de Provence when she was a 1-year-old toddler.
 Living in the Alpilles, Elsa says that she grew up surrounded by nature, exploring the garrigue-covered hills.

-At the age of 19, she headed to the French capital for university.
+At 19, she headed to the French capital for university.
 Hypnotic Paris held Elsa in its grip for 13 years as she explored artistic pursuits in graphic arts, set design, and eventually as assistant director on fictional feature films.
 A desire to explore other cultures took Elsa and her partner to Asia for seven years.
 He was working for a French NGO in the Philippines and Cambodia.

 Growing Artisanal Awareness

-Look for the Fuseaux de Lavande in the St Rémy de Provence and Gordes markets during the summer months.
+Look for the Fuseaux de Lavande in the St Rémy de Provence and Gordes markets during summer.
 Elsa imparts the artisan technique with the students manning her stands.
 In a short timeframe, Elsa has expanded her lavender product line to include essential oil, aromatherapy relaxation pillows, eye pillows and scented candles.
 These products are available on her website or in artisan co-operative boutiques in St Remy and Arles.

 There are 4000 new lavender plants in Les Baux de Provence.
 By summer (2021), the new Fuseaux de Lavande workshop will open to the public in the same location.
 Enjoy the video: